cybercongress/cyb-ts/design/spec.md

 ## Object Model

 - avatars can create neurons
-- neurons sign messeges
+- neurons sign messages
-- content identifiers of messeges are particles
+- content identifiers of messages are particles
 - raw data behind particles are files
 - files are exchanged by neurons
 - neurons connect particles with cyberlinks